regularlydrunk/Induction_App_2021/README.md

 # 🧰 Setup notes
-All dependancies are added into the gradle set up so to set up all is needed is to clone to respo and then run on android emulator via android studio.
+All dependancies are added into the gradle.
+All that is needed to run this application is to clone the resporitory and then run on Andriod Emulator via Android Studio.

 # 🛠️ Dependancies Used
 * Firebase UI Database <br/>